paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 - 2021/10/26: removed deprecated commitment levels (thanks to Sundeep Charan Ramkumar#2703 from discord), added AccountInfo helpers for data and lamports
 - 2021/10/28: simplified token accounts diagrams
 - 2021/11/19: added token analogy to clarify what X and Y are (thanks to @albttx from twitter)
+- 2022/01/03: added alternative temporary account creation flow to Q&A section